 - Enhanced Durability: A well-sanded wall is less likely to crack or peel over time.

-Tools and Equipment You’ll Need
+Tools And Equipment You’ll Need

-Before starting, ensure you have all the necessary tools and materials for sanding plaster.
+Before starting, ensure you have all the tools and materials for sanding plaster.
 Proper preparation will make the process smoother and more efficient.

-Essential Tools and Materials:
+Essential Tools And Materials:

 - Sandpaper: Use coarse grit (60-80 grit) for rough surfaces and fine grit (120-220 grit) for finishing.